Next meeting is scheduled to be on 11/22/14 at 9:30 AM (Coffee & donuts @ 9:00 AM).

 Stop FEMA Now:

-A new grassroots organization called "Stop FEMA Now" has recently formed and is providing useful information regarding the proposed FEMA maps and the rebuilding process.
+A grassroots organization called "Stop FEMA Now" has formed and is providing useful information regarding the proposed FEMA maps and the rebuilding process.
 Please check out their webpage and join them on Facebook or Twitter.

 StopFEMANow is a group of concerned citizens, who have not only been effected by Super Storm Sandy, but who have been impacted on varying levels by the implications of the new FEMA flood maps.
 The decision to adopt these maps is premature and requires additional consideration.
 We want to, quite simply, Stop FEMA Now!

 Our goal is to create community awareness as the adoption of these maps will heavily impact many communities across this country.
 These maps will tear many from their homes, force many to make harsh decisions about their futures with no real place to turn and ultimately change our lives.
 The financial implications alone are frightening!

 We are faced with many unanswered questions and very little direction.
 StopFEMANow intends to provide a fact based argument as to how and why we can rebuild stronger and more resilient with a more realistic approach.
 Together we will prevail!

 Stop FEMA Now is holding an RREM Q&A session on Saturday, October 18th at 12:00 noon at the Silverton First Aid Squad (off Hooper Ave) 86 Maine Street, Toms River, NJ 08753.